MaelAbgrall/HardwareforAI/README.md

 You should check the generation of the CPU: newer CPUs are more efficient than older ones, this means reducing the electric bill, and better performances.
 Be careful i7 i5 Ryzen 5 / 7 is not the generation, it is the performance indicator.
     example:

 - i7 7700 is generation 7, with a perf. indicator of 7
 - i5 8600 is generation 8, with a perf. indicator of 5

 the performance scale is as follow:

     lesser CPU (celeron, etc) < i3 / Ryzen 3 < i5 / Ryzen 5 < i7 / Ryzen 7 < i9 / Ryzen 9

 AMD Threadrippers are not on this scale since they are not necessarily better than i9/R9, they have more core and a different way to communicate with the motherboard, but those core are slower than i9/R9.
+You should use those special cpus (called HPC) when you really need their features (so the number of PCIE lanes, or lots of cores)

-Intel Xeon and AMD Athlon/Epyc are special kinds of CPU, usually expensive because they have features used mainly in datacenters (lots of core, but not very fast)
+Intel Xeon and AMD Athlon/Epyc are server grade CPUs, usually expensive because they have features used mainly in datacenters (lots of core, but not very fast).
+Buying them new is not recommended (or you know what you are doing, and this guide is not very helpful).
+Older versions refurbished can be interesting, just be careful about their processing power.

+At last, it is important to note that newer generation can sometimes offer a much better processing power. an i7 7700k is barely more powerful than an i3 of the 10th generation.

 ### PCIE Lanes
-the number of pcie lanes.
 Consumer-grade CPU will usually come with 16 lanes.
 PCIe lanes are the communication pipes between the CPU and the GPU.
-A GPU will take maximum 16 lanes, and (for CUDA based application) minimum 8 lanes.
+A GPU will take maximum 16 lanes, and minimum 8 lanes.

-Having only 16 lanes, those GPU need to divide them between the two GPU if you have two.
-This means a 10% decrease in performance. **I believe that the next PCIe (generation 4) will enhance/remove this**.
+Having only 16 lanes, if you plug two GPU, your processor will have to split them.
+This is a very tiny performance hit (less than 10%), however you need to ensure that the motherboard support this.

 If you need to plug more GPU, you need more lanes.
 Be careful though, splitting lanes is not even (for example the i7 X series have 28 lanes.
-However it is split in 16x 8x 4x, so you won't be able to put a third GPU) Usually the only CPUs allowing enough lanes for 3+ GPUs are Threadrippers and datacenter CPUs.
+However it is split in 16x 8x 4x, so you won't be able to put a third GPU).

+Usually the only CPUs allowing enough lanes for 3+ GPUs are Threadrippers and datacenter CPUs.
 However, it is much more expensive than a i9/R9 and the motherboard you will need is also more expensive.
 *Used datacenter hardware can also be interesting if you are on a budget since they have more PCIe lanes*

 *The following diagram is not accurate (we will see why later), but you get the idea about GPUs.
 This is a Threadripper*